 Who Do Crisis Pregnancy Centers Actually Affect?

-The headline finding from my job market paper is that crisis pregnancy centers reduce abortion rates by about 18 percent.
+The headline finding from my paper is that one additional CPC per 10,000 women reduces abortion rates by 13 to 14 percent.
 That number comes from a 2SLS estimate using a simulated instrument for CPC exposure, applied to a 30-year county panel from North and South Carolina.

-But aggregate effects hide the more interesting story.
-When I estimate the model separately by age group, the pattern that emerges tells us something about how CPCs work, not just whether they work.
+But the aggregate number hides the more interesting story.
+When I decompose the estimates by age group and marital status, the pattern tells us something about how CPCs work, not just whether they work.

-The figure below shows 2SLS coefficients for two outcomes (log abortion rate and log birth rate) across five age groups.
-Each age group is estimated in a separate regression using the same simulated CPC instrument.
+The figure below shows 2SLS coefficients for three outcomes (log abortion rate, log birth rate, and log pregnancy rate) across five age groups.
+Each age group is estimated in a separate regression using the same simulated CPC instrument (first-stage F > 127 in all cases).

-**CPC effects by age group.** Blue circles show the effect on log abortion rates.
-Red triangles show the effect on log birth rates.
+**CPC effects by age group.** Circles show abortion effects, triangles show birth effects, diamonds show pregnancy effects.
 95% confidence intervals shown.

 CPC effects by age group.
-Blue circles show the effect on log abortion rates.
-Red triangles show the effect on log birth rates.
+Circles show abortion effects, triangles show birth effects, diamonds show pregnancy effects.
 95% confidence intervals shown.

 The event study